itsdmd/CS207b/SchoolNexus-Server/README.md

 More details can be found in the [Prisma documentation](https://www.prisma.io/docs/concepts/components/prisma-migrate).

 > **TL;DR**: Migrate helps to keep track of changes to the database schema and saved in the `prisma/migrations` directory.
-When new breaking changes are made, delete the `prisma/migrations` directory and run `prisma-migrate` & `dtb-populate` again.
+When new breaking changes are made, delete the `prisma/migrations` directory and run `prisma-migrate` & `dtb-seeding` again.

 #### Seeding ( :construction: WIP )